LogtalkDotOrg/logtalk.org/_pages/testing.md

 The Logtalk unit test framework supports both TAP and xUnit output formats.
 Most CI servers support one or both formats for reporting and summarizing test results.
 In addition, the `logtalk_tester` automation script returns a non-zero exit value in case of failed tests, accepts user-defined arguments that are passed to application being tested, and traverses (by default) directories recursively looking for test sets to execute.
 See the script [man page](man/logtalk_tester.html) for details.

-As an example, a CI server build script could contain:
+For example, a CI server build script could contain:

 ```shell
 # change directory to the test sets root directory